TDRobertson/asteroids/README.md

 - `W`/`S`: Accelerate forward/backward (with inertia)
 - `A`/`D`: Rotate left/right
 - `Space`: Shoot
-- Close the window or press the close button to exit
+- Close the window or press use ctrl+c in the terminal to exit

 ## Gameplay Notes
 - **Lives:** You start with multiple lives.
 On collision with an asteroid, you lose a life and respawn at the center, invincible for a short time (flashing).